Dynamic-Capital/chatty-telly-bot/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Telegram bot configuration

+The Supabase edge function located at `supabase/functions/telegram-bot` reads several environment variables:

+- `TELEGRAM_BOT_TOKEN` – token for your Telegram bot.
+- `SUPABASE_URL` or `NEXT_PUBLIC_SUPABASE_URL` – Supabase project URL.
+- `SUPABASE_ANON_KEY` or `NEXT_PUBLIC_SUPABASE_PUBLISHABLE_DEFAULT_KEY` – Supabase anon key.
+- `ADMIN_USER_IDS` – comma‑separated list of Telegram user IDs allowed to access the `/admin` command.

+Ensure these variables are set when deploying the function so admin users can access the dashboard.